 The Electrification scenario costs include only electric sector costs and represent a large difference in 2050 demand (2050 demand is noted on figure); this does not consider the savings from reducing energy use in other sectors.

-The future low-carbon system can balance supply and demand in a wide range of future conditions, with all technologies contributing to resource adequacy.
+The future low-carbon system can balance supply and demand in a wide range of future conditions with hydropower, gas, and wind contributing most to resource adequacy.